Manufacturing of solar photovoltaic cells

 2. Information on degree program being pursued

-4. For prospective students applying to the Environment and Resources MS or PhD programs, the EAP application provides a matching service with potential thesis advisors.
+4. For applicants to the Environment and Resources MS or PhD programs, the Energy Analysis and Policy certificate application provides a matching service with potential thesis advisors.

-Applications to EAP may be submitted at any time, but applicants are encouraged to apply before the end of their first year in graduate school to ensure timely completion of certificate requirements.
+Applications may be submitted at any time, but applicants are encouraged to apply before the end of their first year in graduate school to ensure timely completion of certificate requirements.
 Students may take courses that meet certificate requirements prior to completing their application.

 Required Courses